IBM/node-red-dsx-workflow/README.md

 ## 6. Create the notebook

+Open IBM Data Science Experience.
 Use the menu on the top to select `Projects` and then `Default Project`.
 Click on `Add notebooks` (upper right) to create a notebook.

 * Select the `From URL` tab.